pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 - Google Cloud
 - Private intrastructure on-prem

-During this lab, you will get access to Google Cloud and Private Infrastructure, as these are providing container environment.
-Amazon Web Services is used in this setup as a message broker only which is a function already provided by Amazon.
+You will have access to Cisco Container Platform GUI, where you will setup new Kubernetes Cluster deployed in AWS.
+You will have access to existing Kubernetes cluster on-premise (in Cisco Lab Data Center) and in addtion you will deploy some microservices in Google Kubernetes Engine.
+In total you will manage your application that will be deployed in 3 different environments.
+In this lab you will see how to connect microservices together to make whole application work.
+Most of the tasks you will do from Linux Management Station that is running on-premise.
+From there you will deploy components of your application in Kubernetes Cluster in AWS and on-premise.

 ## 1. On-prem private infrastructure access (VPN)

-In order to get access to private network, please first find credentials for your POD in the paper sheet on in the DMZ_USER_XX.txt file on the desktop.
+In order to get access to private network, please first find credentials for your POD in the paper sheet.

-Each LAB User will have dedicate instance on Cisco Container Platform, where you can manage Kubernetes Cluster.
-Once you will create Kubernetes cluster, you will deploy your containerized application.

-_Multiple Users are using same server, hence the naming POD0X-Y where X is a server number and Y is a environment ID within that server.
-Servers are running ESXi, and each ESXi is managed by own vCenter.
-Two to five users will share the same hardware server and same vCenter, however each User will have own instance of Cisco Container Platform._

-### 1.1 Cisco Anyconnect Mobility Client
+### 2 Cisco Anyconnect Mobility Client

 Run Cisco Anyconnect VPN client available on your desktop.